 Do you hate cleaning as much as I do?
-Personally I quite like extreme cleaning and getting something really grotty gleaming again but day to day cleaning is just so boring isn’t it.
+Personally, I quite like extreme cleaning and getting something really grotty gleaming again but day-to-day cleaning is just so boring isn’t it?
 Especially the bathroom!
-I thought I would chat to a few bloggers and share their top tips with you, and a couple I have too.
+I thought I would chat with a few bloggers and share their top tips with you, and a couple I have too.

 If you have a Walk-in Shower close the doors and turn the shower on really hot for a few minutes prior to cleaning it.
 The steam helps to loosen dirt well.
 Fran says shower scrunchies are key to an easily cleaned shower.
 I haven’t tried those but will do now I have that idea.

 Using bathroom wipes or baby wipes can give an area a good once-over if you’re in a rush and someone is coming around.
 Though as Deborah pointed out this doesn’t remove limescale so I guess it depends on how much you think your visitors will see/look!

 Never throw away an old toothbrush, they are always useful for a clean before throwing out!
 Or as Pete says, get a firm toothbrush (maybe a used one isn’t so firm anymore) to clean around the taps and plug holes.

 When colouring your hair at home I recommend using a shower cap to cover the hair during the waiting period so it doesn’t splash everywhere.
 This may not be a cleaning tip but it avoids unnecessary cleaning!

 If you want everything to really sparkle then Katie says to use white vinegar.
 I haven’t tried this in the bathroom but have used it in the kitchen so will definitely try this.
 Joy however says the best way to get things sparkling is a drying cloth to rub everything down.